 John Sandlos: Teaching

-I am very excited to be teaching three of my favourte courses, and one new fourth year class, in 2013-14.
+I am very excited to be teaching some of my favourite undergraduate courses in 2015-16.
 In all of my courses, I create lots of opportunties for students to interact with the professor, and with each other.
 I invite you to join me for a great learning experience in any or all of these courses:

 - HIST 2210 Modern Canada is a survey of the most important events in Canadian history (wars, rebellions, skirmishes, and the like).
 We learn in this course from a variety of sources, including print, film, audio recordings, and from lectures and discussion.

 - HIST 3030 Envirometal History (Distance Course) Have you ever wondered how plants and animals helped Europeans colonize the New World?
 How about the connection between war and nature?
 Who was Rachel Carson, anyway?
 These are the kind of questions we will look at in my first distance course offering.